CalCoast Digital

 01 SIP ALG Is Enabled on Your Router

 SIP ALG (Application Layer Gateway) is a "feature" built into most consumer and small-business routers that tries to help with VoIP traffic.
-In practice, it almost always breaks it.
-It rewrites SIP packet headers in ways that confuse your phone system — resulting in one-way audio, calls that connect then immediately drop, or registration failures.
+In practice, it almost always breaks it — rewriting SIP packet headers in ways that confuse your phone system, causing one-way audio, calls that drop immediately, or registration failures.

 ✦ Fix

 Log into your router admin panel and disable SIP ALG.
 On most routers it's under Advanced → NAT or Firewall settings.
-After disabling, reboot the router and test calls.
+Reboot the router after.
 This alone resolves about 40% of VoIP issues I see.

 02 No QoS (Quality of Service) Configured

-If your team is on video calls, streaming, or downloading large files while someone is on a VoIP call, voice packets are competing for bandwidth with everything else.
-Voice is extremely sensitive to delays — even 150ms of extra latency is noticeable to both parties.
+If your team is on video calls or downloading large files while someone is on a VoIP call, voice packets compete for bandwidth with everything else.
+Voice is extremely sensitive — even 150ms of extra latency is noticeable to both parties.

 QoS priority targets